enarx-archive/rfcs/concepts/default-enarx-trust-process.md

 client agent** retrieves or derives the session key from the previous communication (the exact mechanism being CPU architecture-dependent).
-At this point, the state transition is considered complete, and the TEE instance, loaded with the Enarx runtime image, is now an **Empty Keep**.
+At this point, the state transition is considered complete, and the TEE instance, loaded with the Enarx runtime image, is now an **Empty Keep**, which includes a running **Enarx runtime instance**.

 ### State 2->3 change

 #### State 2 - pre-attestation

- * host owner trust domain
+ - host owner trust domain
-    * host
+    - host
-    * host CPU + CPU firmware
+    - host CPU + CPU firmware
-    * Enarx host agent
+    - Enarx host agent
-    * Other workloads
+    - Other workloads
- * tenant trust domain
+ - tenant trust domain
-    * Orchestrator
+    - Orchestrator
-    * Enarx client agent
+    - Enarx client agent
-    * **Empty Keep**
+    - **Empty Keep**
-    * Tenant workload image
+    - Tenant workload image
-    * Tenant workload image repository
+    - Tenant workload image repository

 #### State 3 - attested

- * host owner trust domain
+ - host owner trust domain
-    * host
+    - host
-    * host CPU + CPU firmware
+    - host CPU + CPU firmware
-    * Enarx host agent
+    - Enarx host agent
-    * Other workloads
+    - Other workloads
- * tenant trust domain
+ - tenant trust domain
-    * Orchestrator
+    - Orchestrator
-    * Enarx client agent
+    - Enarx client agent
-    * **Provisioned Keep**
+    - **Provisioned Keep**
-    * Tenant workload image
+    - Tenant workload image
-    * Tenant workload image repository
+    - Tenant workload image repository

 #### Changes

-TODO NOW: Encrypt, send.
-Note comms channel properties this time.
-TODO NOW: When does the workload get to the ECA?
+The change between state 2 and state 3 is the loading of the **Tenant Workload Image** into the **Empty Keep**, turning it into a **Provisioned Keep**.

+During the state 0->1 change transition, the **Orchestrator** provided the **Enarx client agent** with one of the following:
+ 1. access to the **Tenant workload image repository** and a reference to **Tenant workload image** to be provisioned;
+ 2. direct access to the **Tenant workload image**, either as a binary in memory or in storage;
+ 3. a reference allowing the **Enarx client agent** to recontact the **Orchestrator** in the event of successful attestation.

+The **Enarx client agent** now requires access to the **Tenant workload image**.

+ - In the case of 1. above, the **Enarx client agent** now exercises its access to the **Tenant workload image repository** and retrieves the **Tenant workload image**.
+ - In the case of 2. above, the **Enarx client agent** already has access to the **Tenant workload image**.
+ - In the case of 3. above, the **Enarx client agent** contacts the **Orchestrator**, providing attestation measurement check status information, and receives the **Tenant workload image** from the **Orchestrator**.
+Note that explicit approval should be included in the communication to allow the **Orchestrator** to check that the message is a "success" and not a "failure": this is a measure to reduce sensitive information leakage in the event of implementation errors.

+The **Enarx client agent** gained access to a session key as part of the state 1->2 transition.
+The **Tenant workload image** must be encrypted under this session key to be transmitted to the **Empty Keep**.

+TODO: check this - particularly authentication pieces.
+At some point in the process (undefined in this document), the **Enarx client agent** was provided with sufficient information to contact what is now the **Empty Keep**.
+This may have been via set-up information from the **Orchestrator**, as part of the communications with the **Enarx host agent**, or via "call-back" from the **Empty Keep**: in the latter case, the **Enarx client agent** must be certain (through cryptographic authentication) that the **Empty Keep** is the expected entity.
+This may be achieved by the injection of authentication material into the **Empty Keep** at provision-time, but this must then be tied to the attestation measurement, and unique to each **Empty Keep** instance.
+The session key established in the state 1->2 transition may be sufficient for this purpose.

+The **Enarx client agent** now creates an encrypted communications channel to the **Empty Keep**, using the session key established in the state 1->2 transition.
+The **Empty Keep** will be listening for a network connection, and once the encrypted communications channel is set up, the **Enarx client agent** transmits the **Tenant workload image** to the **Empty Keep**.
+The **Empty Keep** receives the **Tenant workload image**, and instantiates it as a full workload.
+This completes the transition of the **Empty Keep** to a **Provisioned Keep**.

 ## Requirements
+### General requirements
+TODO: these requirements seem general to the project, and probably deserve their own RFC.

+The security of the tenant (workload owner) MUST always be considered paramount when considering designs and implementations of Enarx components, protocols or other artifacts.

+When a trade-off between the security of the tenant and workload needs to be made against the security of any other party (including host owner), the security of the tenant MUST always win.

+When measures for a party other than the tenant are being considered, the general principle should be to choose the highest levels of security, but any choices MUST NOT compromise tenant security.

+The Tenant Workload MUST never be unencrypted on the network (in transit) within the Enarx-managed process.

+The Tenant Workload MUST never be unencrypted in storage once it has been transmitted by the Enarx client agent.

+The Tenant Workload MUST never be unencrypted in RAM once it has been transmitted by the Enarx client agent.

+The Tenant Workload MUST never be available in unencrypted form on the host.

+### Other requirements
 The channel between the Enarx client agent and the Enarx host agent MAY be encrypted.